-Crossovers and pickup trucks are without a doubt the hottest-selling automotive segments, and the 2022 Hyundai Santa Cruz blends the best features of both.
-After being introduced as a concept vehicle in 2015 at Detroit’s North American International Auto Show, this SUV with a cargo bed is finally rolling onto the sales floor.
-You can call it what you wish (a cross-truck, perhaps?), but Hyundai refers to it as a Sport Adventure Vehicle.
-It’s rugged and practical, yet it rides smoothly and is built for comfort using unibody construction.
-It was designed in California using heavy input from a consumer demographic of outdoor enthusiasts surveyed by Hyundai R&D folks as to where they would drive such a vehicle and what they’d need it to carry.
-That said, it’s appropriate that it bears the name of Northern California’s most delightful and eclectic surfing town.
+Crossovers and pickup trucks are the hottest-selling automotive segments, and the 2022 Hyundai Santa Cruz blends the most sought-after features of each.
+It has finally completed the long trip from concept vehicle (as seen at the 2015 North American International Auto Show in Detroit) to release.
+Yes, this compact utility vehicle with a versatile cargo bed is now on the sales floor.
+Hyundai refers to it as a Sport Adventure Vehicle, but you can call it what you like.
+It’s rugged, practical, and smooth-riding, thanks to its unibody construction.
+It was designed in California with lots of consumer input: Hyundai’s R&D people surveyed outdoor enthusiasts to find out where they’d drive such a vehicle and what they’d want from it in terms of cargo space, capabilities, and the like.
+That said, it’s appropriate that it bears the name of Northern California’s most memorable surfing town.

-Like all Hyundai models, the Santa Cruz is loaded with advanced technology and other must-have features.
-It’s also covered by exceptional warranties – including 10-year/100,000-mile powertrain coverage and comes with 3 years/36,000 miles of complimentary scheduled maintenance (oil/filter changes, tire rotations, and multipoint inspections).
-Below, we share all the information we have on this innovative and versatile set of wheels.
+Like all Hyundais, the Santa Cruz is loaded with advanced technology and other must-have features.
+It’s also covered by exceptional warranties – including 10-year/100,000-mile powertrain coverage and comes with 3 years/36,000 miles of complimentary scheduled maintenance (oil/filter changes and tire rotations).

 Trims and Powertrains

-The Santa Cruz is made in SE, SEL, SEL Premium, and Limited trim levels, with a choice of powertrains.
-The base engine, a 190-horsepower (180 lb.-ft. of torque) 2.5-liter four-cylinder is mated to a hydraulic eight-speed automatic transmission.
-Those who want more oomph can go for the turbocharged 275 hp (310 lb.-ft. of torque) 2.5-liter four-cylinder, which gets an eight-speed dual-clutch automatic transmission with paddle shifters.
-All-wheel drive is standard with that powertrain, but the base powertrain comes with either the standard front-wheel drive or optional AWD.
+The Santa Cruz is made in SE, SEL, SEL Premium, and Limited trim levels.
+The SE and SEL come with a 191 hp and 181 lb.-ft. of torque 2.5-liter four-cylinder engine that’s mated to an eight-speed automatic transmission.
+Those who want more oomph can opt for the SEL Premium and Limited, which get a turbocharged 2.5-liter four-cylinder (281 hp and 311 lb.-ft. of torque) married to an eight-speed dual-clutch automatic transmission with paddle shifters.
+All-wheel drive is standard with that setup, but the base powertrain can pair with either front-wheel drive or available AWD.
 A Santa Cruz with the base engine can tow up to 3,500 pounds, which rises to a 5,000-pound max with the higher-output engine.
-Maximum payload falls just shy of 1,750 lb. in the 4.3-foot-long truck bed, which can be fully outfitted with a retractable/locking tonneau cover, a remote-controlled tailgate, lockable under-bed storage, corner bump steps, heavy-duty cargo D-rings, super-tough LED bed lights, adjustable tie-down cleats, and a 115V power inverter.
+Maximum payload clocks in at 1,753 lb. in the 4.3-foot-long truck bed.

 For some potential buyers, the Santa Cruz is all about aesthetics: this is a nice-looking – and unique – vehicle.
 Beyond its unique look with a 4.3-foot bed attached to a crossover body, it looks the part with ruggedized features, including skid plates and well-clad wheel arches.
 Its eye-catching arrangement of lighting is led by the hidden lights around the grille.
 The standard wheel size is 18 inches, with 20-inchers available.